nolandg/meteor-crater-bunny/README.md

 and [autoprefixer](https://github.com/postcss/autoprefixer)?**

 Yes!
-The "normal" Meteor workflow seems to be using [juliancwirko:postcss](https://atmospherejs.com/juliancwirko/postcss) for these things and that works great with these packages.
+The "normal" Meteor workflow seems to be using [juliancwirko:postcss](https://atmospherejs.com/juliancwirko/postcss) for these things and (because this package needs to be the CSS minifier) it provides the same functionality as `juliancwirko:postcss`.

 **But will my icon font still work?
 Even with embedded octet streams?**

 Yes!
 But don't use a full icon font if you want to inline it because that would be huge.
 Use an excellent service like [Fontello](http://fontello.com/) to build a custom iconic font with only the icons you actually use and embed that.